Connectivity Maintenance for Multi-Robot Systems Under Motion and Sensing Uncertainties Using Distributed ADMM-based Trajectory Planning: Conclusions

-Next, we proceed to derive the value of $\delta_\mathcal{E}$ required in Equation (\ref{eqn:confidence-ellipse}).
-We define the following events:

-Here $\mathbb{E}_1$ represents the event that all robot positions lie within their corresponding circular regions.
-We assume that the true positions of the robots in the system are independent of each other.
-Thus, using Equation (\ref{eqn:circular-region}) we express the probability of event $\mathbb{E}_1$ as:
+Next, we proceed to derive the value of $\delta_\mathcal{E}$ required in~(\ref{eqn:confidence-ellipse}).
+We define the following events: Here $\mathbb{E}_1$ represents the event that all robot positions lie within their corresponding circular regions.
+We assume that the true positions $\mathbf{p}_{i}$ of the robots in the system are independent of each other.
+Thus, using~(\ref{eqn:circular-region}) we express the probability of event $\mathbb{E}_1$ as: where $N$ is the number of robots in the system.